Clinkle/objective-c-style-guide/README.md

 #define FROG_LEG_LENGTH 4.7
 ```

-## Comments

-When they are needed, comments should be used to explain **why** a particular piece of code does something.
-Any comments that are used must be kept up-to-date or deleted.

-Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.
-This does not apply to those comments used to generate documentation.

 ## Literals

 `NSString`, `NSDictionary`, `NSArray`, and `NSNumber` literals should be used whenever creating immutable instances of those objects.
 Pay special care that `nil` values not be passed into `NSArray` and `NSDictionary` literals, as this will cause a crash.